 For the development branch, Azure pipeline will be configured only to run Build and Test to ensure the code is compiled and passes unit tests.
 The developer will get notification from the pipeline for the status of each merge to the development branch.
 For the master branch, the merge from development is controlled by the DSO team as previously mentioned in section 2.2.
 Therefore, DSO team will do a manual code review and compliance checks before approving the merge to the master branch.
 Azure DevOps will run the full pipeline which includes Build, Test, Code Analysis and Publish.
 DSO team will be notified with the status for every merge to the master branch.
 The gated check-in for Azure pipeline will be considered for the master branch.

 The Form Scriber application utilizes 3 (3) main programming languages, which includes JavaScript (Vue), Dart (Flutter) and Go.
-Therefore, a pipeline will be created for each language or component.
+Therefore, one pipeline (Dialogflow) will cover Go and JS and the other (Flutter/Dart) covers Go.
 Below are the high-level steps of the Build pipeline.

 Merge (Pull) is requested to a branch of the GitHub repository.